ElusiveMonni/monni_docs/docs/commands/prefix/guild/forum-posts-sync.md

 Arguments must be in order

 - 1 **forum id**
-	ID of the forum channel which information is going to be synched from
+	ID of the forum channel which information is going to be synced from.
 - 2 **user id**
-	ID of the user whose information will be synched
+	ID of the user whose information will be synced.

 ## Rate limit